Part-time On-Campus Job Search for International Graduate Students

 Many depend on part-time work to cover expenses or supplement student loan repayments.
 Balancing the life of a student, especially for those returning after a few years industry experience, can be jarring.
 Time is limited and the pressure of maintaining academic performance while finding work creates stress.

 International graduate students specifically face further complications due to various visa requirements.
-They are allowed to only work a certain number of hours per week and can only work on-campus, further limiting the options they have.
+They are allowed to only work a certain number of hours per week and can only work on-campus, further limiting their options.

 Uncovering Differing Motivations

 Initially the most striking idea seemed to be that graduate students find it hard to balance their academic and work lives.
-However as we moved forward with our primary research methods of observations, interviews, and contextual inquiry we found that was not the case.
+However, as we moved forward with our primary research methods of observations, interviews, and contextual inquiry we found that was not always the case.

 We found that most of our interview participants were able to manage their time between work and education.
 There may have been some response bias at play here, however being a time-limited project, we did not have the resources to dig deeper into that aspect.
 Instead, the team went back to the drawing board (or affinity map in this case) to see what other aspects had come to light.